-Quality assurance of higher education
+Quality assurance of higher education and research

 The system consists of four components